wdv4758h/rst2html5slides/README.rst

 Documentation
 =============

-Full documentation is available at readthedocs.org and also in the documentation subdirectory.
+Full documentation is available at readthedocs.org and also in the :literal:`doc` subdirectory.

 Source